Final report for GS19-209

 One-way ANOVA followed by a Tukey’s HSD post hoc test for multiple comparisons among means was used to detect differences in germination, growth, and phytochemical concentrations among the different treatments.

-Carotenoid analysis is complete and being reviewed.
-Anthocyanin methods are being revised.
-The carotenoid and anthocyanin levels of eggplants and basil are expected to be positively correlated up to as much as 50 percent of static-pile composted SCG and 5% for non-composted SCG.
+Our results were inconclusive and therefore we were not able to make any conclusions based on the data we collected.
+Future research would include measuring total antioxidants which would be more accurate and less dependent on environmental conditions.
+The carotenoid levels of eggplants and basil are expected to be positively correlated up to as much as 50% of composted SCG and 5% of non-composted SCG.
 Phytochemical concentrations are known to differ between varieties which could be a factor in comparing the ‘patio baby’ to published data on carotenoid and anthocyanin content of other eggplant varieties.
 In cabbage and cauliflower phytochemicals increased in up to 5% SCG but decreased with higher amounts of SCG, although broccoli showed no difference from the control in any treatments (Chrysargyris et al., 2019b).
 The SCG used in our experiments were composted and were able to be used at higher percentages in eggplant without decreased growth.